epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 <div style="display:flex; align-items: center;">
     <p style="flex: 1; text-align: justify">
-        To compare the scores based on imdb ratings and the scores based on awards we decided to do a scatter plot that shows the actor opinion scores on axis y and the awards score along the x-axis.
+        To compare the scores based on IMDb ratings and the scores based on awards we decided to do a scatter plot that shows the actor opinion scores on y-axis and the awards score along the x-axis.
 For each actor we also computed the overall score and the z_score that represents the deviation from the mean.
 The size is proportional to the overall score and the colors represent the overall deviation.
     </p>